Youngestdev/abdul.codes/content/posts/linked_list_wrapper.md

 ---
-title: "Linked List 101 - The Linked List class"
+title: "Linked Lists 101 - The Linked List class"
 description: "In this blog post, I'd discuss the linked list class, the use and some of its methods."
 date: 2020-08-13
 ---